-Environmental costs in Q310 were due to the costs associated with completing the additional hydrological studies required as a pre-requisite to the public hearing.
+Engineering costs over the last eight quarters have been minimal as the Company awaits the ratification of the EIS prior to completing a PFS.
+Environmental costs in Q310 included the costs associated with completing additional hydrological studies required as a pre-requisite to the public hearing.
 The costs in Q409 were higher than normal due to the costs of the UTN report.

-General and administrative costs in Q111 include non-cash share-based payments of \$280,000 associated with options issued to our development team which are required to be capitalized under IFRS.
-This has been offset by the receipt of \$218,000 in Value Added Tax ("VAT") in Argentina.
+The Company continued to ramp up its community consultation program in Uspallata and Mendoza and the costs associated with this increased program are reflected in the increase in general and administration costs.
+Also included within General and administrative costs in Q111 are non-cash share-based payments of \$280,000 associated with the recent grant of options in January 2011 (this decreased to \$80,000 in Q211) issued to our development team which are required to be capitalized under IFRS.
+In Q111, this had been offset by the receipt of \$218,000 in Value Added Tax ("VAT") in Argentina.
 Due to the uncertainty surrounding the timing and collection of VAT the Company had fully provided for its VAT which resulted in the Company deferring this cost as part of the development costs at San Jorge.
 The receipt of the VAT refund also reduced the reported general and administrative expenses for Q110.
 Also included in general and administration are the costs associated with our Argentine project team who are advancing the project through the community consultation and permitting process.
 The higher general and administrative costs in the last two quarters are due to an increased profile and community consultation and education program in Mendoza, as the project approaches ratification.

 Geology costs are principally comprised of salary costs and the costs of maintaining a camp at San Jorge.
+Geology costs in Q211 rose as the result of one-off vehicle and camp costs.
 For the quarter, the Company's principal focus was on the administrative and political process of obtaining approval of the San Jorge EIS.
 All other significant expenditure has been deferred until after the EIS is ratified.